Bridging the Digital Divide: Creating a Personalized Telehealth Experience

 Verbal and Nonverbal Communication

 For example, during telehealth appointments, maintain eye contact with patients as much as possible to establish a connection and reinforce that you are paying attention.
-Limit interruptions and possible disruptions, and ask each patient if he/she can see and hear clearly before proceeding with the appointment.
+Limit interruptions and possible disruptions, and ask each patients if they can see and hear clearly before proceeding with the appointment.
 Be aware of transmission or “lag” time, and pause briefly to allow patients to respond.

 Additionally, general standards for courteous and effective communication apply in telehealth just as they do for in-person care.
 For example: